Long distance relationships in college seem like the opposite of what we define as the typical college experience.

 - Agree with each other to see old friends or meet new ones and reflect on it together.

 LDRs in college can be a positive experience for both partners.
-Trying some of the above tips is a step in the right direction that will help to further strengthen your connection when miles apart.
+Implementing the tips above is a step in the right direction that will help to further strengthen your connection when miles apart.

 Want the support of a like minded and inclusive community?
 Join our LDR Support Group and let us know what tips you’ve put into action!